PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

  <img src="/paco-cpu/images/matrix.png" alt="alt text" width="206" height="153">

-The complete code for this example, including a Makefile can be found [here](TODO) **TODO: Add a link to the whole gauss application.**
+The complete code for this example, including a Makefile can be found [here](https://github.com/PACO-CPU/rocket-soc/tree/master/rocket_soc/lib/templates/lut-gaussian-application)

 ### 3.1 Select the variables which can be imprecise
 Let's say we have the following program snippet implementing this filter: